hebcal/hebcal/README.md

 ## Bugs
 Hebrew dates are only valid before sundown on that secular date.
 An option to control this will be added in a later release.

-Negative longitudes are EAST of Greenwich.
+When using the legacy `-L` flag, negative longitudes are EAST of Greenwich.

 Some combinations of options produce weird results, e.g.
   `hebcal -dH nisan 5744`